 A Korean hybrid translation still isn’t intended to be a polished document.
 However, the translation service provider works with skilled human translators and provides assurances about the correctness of the output.
 Because adoption of machine translation is held back by both known issues (awkward and clearly wrong meanings) and unknown pitfalls (translations that look right but are actually wrong), hybrid translation can bridge the gap between translation mistrust and trust.
 This greatly reduces the potential for poor business decisions caused by faulty machine translation output.

 The distinguishing factor between post-edited and hybrid machine translation is the extent to which the process is human-directed.
 Because of the human-led workflow, the hybrid translation provider stands behind the correctness of the translation.
+(Hybrid Korean translation is also a service that I offer.)

 5. Human translation augmentation